EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

 After logging in you see the home screen.

-If you get lost at any time, you can click the logo in the top left corner to return here.
+If you get lost at any time, you can click the “M” logo in the top left corner to return here.
 You can also use the “Back”/“Forward” buttons of your browser to navigate.
 The home screen consists of the “-> Start here” dashboard and your country collection.

 ### Collections, Dashboards, Questions

 You can think of collections like folders that contain statistics items.
+Each country has its own collection.
 Click the country collection to view its contents.

-At the top of the list you will find the available dashboards.
+At the top of the list in the country collection you will find the available dashboards (yellow icons).
 Individual questions are listed below.
 Dashboards group a set of questions together.
 Clicking a dashboard allows you to view all its questions on one screen.
 It is recommended to first navigate to a dashboard to get an overview instead of directly picking a question, unless you already know the exact title of the question you want.
 Click the Assessments Dashboard now.

-Most dashboards hold a card with some descriptive text about the dashboard.
+Most dashboards hold a general card with descriptive text about the dashboard.
 The rest of the cards each show a question.
 A question displays an aspect of the statistical data.
 It can take the form of a graph or chart, a table, or just a number.
 Usually you can click the title of a question card to expand the question to its full view.
 This allows you to examine it in more detail.
 Click the title of the card “Accumulated Assessments Over Time”.

 This question shows how the number of assessments in your country has developed over time.
 Each bar represents the number of assessments that were started up until a